There are no up-coming events

 Members in Spotlight

 - William Dempsey, PMP,PMI-ACP

 Renewing Members This Month

-- Jacob Herman, PMP
+- Elizabeth Parker, PMP

 The Project Management Institute, with members in 135 countries, is the world's foremost authority for the project management profession.
 PMI sets industry standards, conducts research, and provides education and certification opportunities designed to strengthen and further establish the profession.
 Our chapter proudly serves all the local and national professionals in the space of Project Management.
 We currently have thousands of members - over half of whom hold PMI’s esteemed PMP certification - and represent nearly 400 unique companies across the globe.

 Find a Volunteer Opportunity

 Make your mark on our PMI Chapter and the profession.
 As a member, you can volunteer to work on and to lead activities that advance the profession and support the chapter business operations by joining our chapter volunteer community.
 All volunteer openings are managed by the PMI Volunteer Relationship Management System (VRMS).
 This system includes the ability to search for opportunities, view details about each role and apply online.

 Volunteering Project Management Professional PDUs can be earned as part of Category E: Volunteer Service.
 Category E, along with Category D (Creating New Project Knowledge) and Category F (Working as a Professional in Project Management), comprise the Giving Back To The Profession Categories.
 You can earn PDUs in Category E (Volunteer Service) by providing volunteer, non-compensated project management, and many others.

 Speakers for our Chapter's Events